advancedresearch/advancedresearch.github.io/blog/2020-11-21-levenshtein-heuristic-in-poi.md

 The expression `x0 + x1 + x2 + x3` is constructed similarly to a linked list (sort of).

-The left-most expression functions as a "tail" that pattern matches anywhere in the expression.
+The left-most term `x0` functions as a "tail" that pattern matches anywhere in the expression.
-Keeping the left-most expression fixed on both sides makes it possible to manipulate the expression at any depth, instead of manipulating only at the leafs.
+Keeping the left-most term fixed on both sides makes it possible to manipulate the expression at any depth, instead of manipulating only at the leafs.

+This is important when there are long chains of commutative operators, because it avoid transformations via tree-like structures, which requires many more steps.

+Although you can in principle prove the same using `a + b <=> b + a` only, the automated theorem prover can not look that many steps ahead to make a realistic estimate using the Levenshtein distance.

 ### Future improvements